 Modern construction methods for interior walls dictate merely framing up the studs and applying sheetrock or paneling over-top them.
 This presents a nice finished look, but all it does for sound is create an echo chamber.
 If for some reason your interior walls are insulated, most simple DIY soundproofing methods are going to have little effect.
 If they are in fact covered by only a 1/2” piece of drywall and nothing else you can try these methods:

-Installing a Secondary Wall
+Install a Secondary Wall

 If you know sound is going to be an issue you can either rip open the existing wall and install better insulation or build a secondary wall into the room.
 The obvious takeback here is that you’re going to have less area in the room but some people are willing to sacrifice that in the name of peace and quiet.